 More great recipes with cranberry

-- In a champagne flute, add Cointreau and cranberry juice.
+- In a champagne flute, add cranberry juice and orange liqueur.

 - Pour in the champagne, filling the flute to just shy of the rim of the glass.

-- Garnish with an orange twist, then serve.
+- Garnish with cranberries or orange twist (optional), then serve.